mhx/dwarfs/doc/dwarfsck.md

   mean more output.
 Values larger than 6 will currently not provide any further detail.

+- `-q`, `--quiet`:
+  Don't produce any output unless there is an error.

 - `-O`, `--image-offset=`*value*|`auto`:
   Specify the byte offset at which the filesystem is located in the image.
   Use `auto` to detect the offset automatically.
 This is also the default.